github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

     printf("Name: %s, Age: %d", "Freddie", 2);

-  would produce the output “Name: Freddie, Age: 2”.
+  would produce the output ``"Name: Freddie, Age: 2”``.
 So far, so good.
 However, problems arise if there is a mismatch between the number of formatting specifiers, and the number of arguments.
 For example:

   .. code-block:: cpp